nosiu/comfyui-instantId-faceswap/README.md

         \---ControlNetModel
               config.json
               diffusion_pytorch_model.safetensors
-\---custom_nodes
-    \---comfyui-instantId-faceswap
+    \---insightface
         \---models
-            \---antelopev2
+            \antelopev2
                   1k3d68.onnx
                   2d106det.onnx
                   genderage.onnx
                   glintr100.onnx
                   scrfd_10g_bnkps.onnx
 ```
-*Note You don't need to add the 'ipadapter,' 'controlnet,' and 'lora' folders to this specific location if you already have them somewhere else.
+*Note You don't need to add the 'ipadapter,' 'controlnet,' 'insightface' and 'lora' folders to this specific location if you already have them somewhere else.
 Instead, You can edit `ComfyUI/extra_model_paths.yaml` and add folders containting those files to the config.

 ## Custom nodes